 The best exercise for you is the one you will actually do and stick with long term.
 I personally love walking and dancing.
 I also do yoga to stay flexible and Pilates for core strength.
 Find something that you enjoy and do it often.
 (Remember, if you have not been active for a while, talk to your doctor before beginning a rigorous program.)

 In a perfect world, everyone would get all the vitamins and minerals they need from their food.
 But most people don’t, which is why I recommend taking a good multivitamin/mineral supplement every day to get healthy and stay healthy.
 I also highly recommend taking omega-3 fatty acids (fish or squid oil) for their heart protective and anti-inflammatory benefits, as well as extra vitamin C and magnesium, both of which support the health of artery walls.
-And for those who don’t get a daily dose of sun exposure, 1,000 to 2,000 IU Vitamin D3 daily.
+And for those who don’t get a daily dose of sun exposure, 2,000 to 5,000 IU Vitamin D3 daily.
 Especially in this day and age, you want your blood level of vitamin D to be at least 31 ng/ml, and optimally between 50 and 70 ng/ml.

 Finally, I’m a huge fan of coenzyme Q10 (CoQ10), an antioxidant supporter of heart health.
 It is made naturally in the body, but production declines significantly with age.
 Most everyone, especially those over the age of 40, would benefit from taking CoQ10 daily.

 Daily detoxing, as opposed to here-and-there cleanses, has become a survival strategy, as we all carry an enormous toxic load.
-It’s touch to escape chemical exposure in our current environment!
+It’s tough to escape chemical exposure in our current environment!